-Alaska now says its residents 65 and older can get the COVID-19 vaccine starting next week
+Alaska trying to sort out confusion over COVID-19 vaccine for people over 65

 Right now, generally, only people working in health care settings are eligible for this phase of vaccinations, at least those administered by the state.
 There are other criteria for tribal members, as well as people served by the military or U.S. Department of Veterans Affairs.

 The state is working to set up a way for people to get appointment information by phone but doesn’t yet have that capacity, officials say.
-For now, they encouraged people with questions to email covid19vaccine@alaska.gov or call 907-646-3322.